 Links/Products – Google+, Facebook, Pinterest, Twitter

-Jason Caston is the author of The iChurch Method Vol. 1 and Vol. 2, How to Get One Million Social Media Fans and CEO of Caston Digital.
+Jason Caston is the author of The iChurch Method Vol. 1 and Vol. 2, and CEO of Caston Digital.
 Having worked with major ministries and built ministry websites and social media properties that reach millions daily, Caston has proven that his cutting edge technological savvy and business acumen have made him a sought after Internet Church expert.
 You can find Jason Caston on Facebook, Twitter and Google+